-Different Types of Director’s Cuts
+Different types of Director’s Cuts

-Ever since DVDs and Blu-rays became norm, director’s cuts are now a regular part of the home video business.
+Ever since DVDs and Blu-rays became the norm, Director’s Cuts are now a regular part of the home video business.
 There are now so many movies with alternate cuts that we could not possibly list them all here.

-Famously used by James Cameron and George Lucas, this term emphasises that the new cut of the film is merely a different version, and that the theatrical releases can be seen as the director’s definitive vision.
+Famously used by James Cameron and George Lucas, this term emphasizes that the new cut of the film is merely a different version, and that the theatrical releases can be seen as the director’s definitive vision.
 Terminator 2, specifically, was re-released in an “Extreme Edition,” which came with both cuts of the film.